Programs and Presentations

 If you have an event that you would like the Office of Senior Protection and Mediation to attend please contact the Office of Senior Protection at (502) 696-5300.

-Click here to find a Scam Alerts event near you.
+Click here to find a scam event near you.

 TOP TIPS to Avoid Scams